protojour/authly/README.md

 The Authly server relies on mTLS for service client authentication, and can provision such services with client certificates from a (mesh-local or global) Certificate Authority, either manually (CLI commands), through a native [Rust client](https://crates.io/crates/authly-client), through its language bindings (TBA), or a minimalist sidecar proxy (TBA).

 It uses an embedded [`hiqlite`](https://github.com/sebadob/hiqlite) database with envelope encrypted user data for encryption-at-rest.
+The master encryption key should be stored in a secure way.

 Authly is not yet audited.
 We invite anyone to examine or critique its security model, and report any vulnerabilities.